flightaware/zookeepertcl/README.md

 - Provides a natural Tcl interface
 - Fast
-- Synchronous interface for simplicity and convenience
+- Synchronous interface for simplicity and convenience (See note)
 - Asynchronous interface for performance
 - Thread safe
 - Free!

+Note: prior to v1.1.0 the synchronous interface maintained the Tcl event loop.
+This has led to problems and hard to find bugs, and now the Tcl event loop is blocked while communicating with the server using the non-async API.
+This should have minimal impact, but some programs may need to change to the asynchronous API.

 License
 ---